HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/advanced/2021-02-03-hash-functions.md

 ---
 layout: post
 type: article
 title: "Hash Functions"
 permalink: technology/advanced/hash-functions/
 topic: technology
 level: advanced
-chapter: "How Does it work?"
+chapter: "How does a Blockchain work?"
 ---

 Hash functions are an integral part of blockchain technology and serve many purposes.
 A hash function is a mathematical function that takes an input of any given length and produces an output of fixed length.
 The output is often called a hash value, (hash) digest, or hash.